 The What’s Hot in Parkinson’s disease blog written in April 2013 featured a new extended release A chemical messenger (neurotransmitter) that regulates movement and emotions. drug called IPX066.
 This new dopamine formulation achieved full FDA approval in January 2015.
 The drug is now sold under the name Rytary.
-At the Parkinson's Foundation we frequently hear from people with Parkinson’s disease (PD) that current carbidopa/levodopa medication preparations fail to adequately address disease-related symptoms.

-Lewy body dementia (LBD) is a common progressive brain disease that affects thinking, movement, behavior and sleep.
+Dementia with Lewy bodies (DLB) is a common progressive brain disease that affects thinking, movement, behavior and sleep.
 Approximately 1.3 million Americans have Lewy body dementia, but may not be correctly diagnosed because many doctors are unfamiliar with it.
 Most people see multiple doctors before receiving the final diagnosis of Lewy body dementia.
 Their first response is often, “Lewy what?”

 Considerable evidence has been mounting supporting a relationship between the gastrointestinal system and Parkinson’s disease.
 Many pathologists and neurologists believe that Parkinson’s disease may start in the gut, however this view remains speculative.
 Additionally, there are many GI symptoms such as constipation that occur as prominent and disabling features of Parkinson’s disease.

 Impulse control disorders including behaviors such as gambling, shopping, pathological eating and hypersexuality can occur in 1 out of every 6 people with Parkinson’s disease (PD) taking a A class of medications used to treat Parkinson's disease.
 Agonists enhance the activity of a neurotransmitter – in this case, dopamine.

 There has been speculation that migraine headache syndromes may have an important relationship to Parkinson’s disease.
 Though most associations uncovered by research studies have been speculative, two interesting papers appeared in the literature in the past few months, and investigators around the world have now rekindled the question, could headaches be related to Parkinson’s disease?